ghoresh11/twilight/README.md

 A number of files are generated in the `out` directory as follows:

 1. `classification.tab` = A table with the classification of all genes based on the new definitions.
-Including how many times each gene was observed as core, intermediate or rare and in which lineages.
+Including how many times each gene was observed as core, intermediate or rare and in which groups.

-2. `frequencies.csv` = A table stating the precise frequency of each gene in each of the groups
+2. `frequencies.csv` = A table stating the precise frequency of each gene in each of the groups.

 3. `genes_per_isolate.tab` = A table stating for each genome in the collection, how many genes from each of the distribution classes were present in its genome.
-Useful for measuing a typical genome in the collection and per group.
+Useful for measuring a typical genome in the collection and per group.

 4. `plots` = a directory containing the same figures from the manuscript.
 The `typical_per_class` directory has a plot for each distribution class, and shows how many genes from that class were present in a single genome from each group.
 The `pca_per_class` presents a PCA analysis on the gene frequencies for each distribution class.